Josh Shapiro: Israeli-Palestinian conflict

-Shapiro has supported cutting off state ties with entities that engage in boycotts of Israel, such as BDS, or of Israeli settlements in the occupied West Bank.
-In 2021, after Ben & Jerry's announced that it planned to end sales in Israeli settlements in the West Bank and East Jerusalem while seeking to continue sales in Israel through a different arrangement, Shapiro supported calls to apply Pennsylvania's anti-BDS law to Ben & Jerry's.
-He said that BDS was "rooted in antisemitism" and praised Pennsylvania's anti-BDS law enacted five years earlier.
-In 2024, according to a spokesperson, Shapiro pledged to sign a bill to block state funding of colleges and universities that engage in BDS, a term the bill defines to include any activity "intended to financially penalize the State of Israel".
+Shapiro has supported cutting off state funding to groups that participate in the Boycott, Divestment and Sanctions movement (BDS) against Israel.
+He supported calls to apply Pennsylvania's anti-BDS law to Ben & Jerry's.
+In 2024, Shapiro pledged to sign a bill to block state funding of colleges and universities that engage in BDS, a term the bill defines to include any activity "intended to financially penalize the State of Israel".